Jacob7997/B-Tree/README.md

 # B-Tree
-A data structure of a type B-Tree of integers, that supports insertion, searching and deletion.
+A data structure of a type B-Tree of integers that supports insertion, searching and deletion with a selected T.